discordjs/guide/guide/interactions/buttons.md

 ### Updating the button message

 The `MessageComponentInteraction` class provides a method to update the message the button is attached to, by using `MessageComponentInteraction#update()`.
-We'll be passing an empty array as components, which will remove the button after clicking it:
+Passing an empty array to the `components` option will remove any buttons after one has been clicked.

 ```js {1,3}
 client.on('interaction', async interaction => {